-Pinterest, Inc. offers a visual discovery tool which helps users to discover various types of projects and things of interest on the Internet.
-Users can also post content, including photos, comments, links, news, and updates, etc. on this platform.
+Pinterest, Inc. offers a visual discovery tool that helps users to discover various types of projects and things of interest on the Internet.
+Users can also post content, including photos, comments, links, news, updates, etc. on this platform.
 This platform also helps people around the world to find and save recipes, parenting hacks, style inspiration, and other ideas.
-In addition, it offers tools such as brand guidelines, buyable pins, Pinterest analytics, promoted pins, rich pins, browser button, and widget builders for developers.
+In addition, it offers tools such as brand guidelines, buyable pins, analytics, promoted pins, rich pins, browser button, and widget builders for developers.
 The platform can be accessed on Web, Android, and iOS devices.
 Pinterest, Inc. was formerly known as Cold Brew Labs Inc. and renamed Pinterest, Inc. in November 2010.
 The company was incorporated in 2008 and is based in San Francisco, California with additional offices in New York, Chicago, Atlanta, Los Angeles, London, Paris, Berlin, Tokyo, and Sao Paulo.

-Pinterest focuses on bringing along inspiration for creating a life individuals love and also to inspire them to do things in real life.
-The Pinterest platform can be discovered either via online search and through the company’s home feed.
+Pinterest, Inc. focuses on bringing along inspiration for creating a life individuals love and also to inspire them to do things in real life.
+The platform can be discovered either via online search or through the company’s home feed.

-Pinterest allows users to visually share, and discover new interests by posting (known as ‘pinning’ on Pinterest) images or videos to their own or others’ boards (i.e., a collection of ‘pins’ usually with a common theme) and browsing, liking or repinning what other users have pinned.
+Pinterest allows users to visually share, and discover new interests by posting (known as ‘pinning’) images or videos to their own or others’ boards (i.e., a collection of ‘pins’ usually with a common theme) and browsing, liking, or repinning what other users have pinned.

 The global ARPU was $1.03 in Q3 2020, whereas the US ARPU was $3.85 and the international ARPU was $0.21.